Characters from The Dresden Files, the Fomor.

 - Lord Omogh, who seeks to control Chicago, works with the Corpsetaker in Ghost Story.

-- We Have Reserves: As one servitor tells the Corpsetaker, she may kill him as part of her reply to his lord, but he is inconsequential.
-There are many more to take his place.
+- We Have Reserves: As one servitor tells the Corpsetaker, she may kill him as part of her reply to his lord, but he is inconsequential - there are many more to take his place.
+As she irritably observes, she would kill him anyway if he wasn't telling the literal truth.
 That said, he does have a sense of self-preservation and would not like to die in any means that isn't helping his lord.

 - You Will Be Assimilated: What they do to their human minions, resulting in uniform servitors who have little individuality.